BedrockStreaming/GuzzleHttpBundle/README.md

  - Cache ttl

 **NOTE :** If you choose guzzle for `redirect_handler`, The redirect count and redirect time will always set to zero.
-Cache informations are available when a cache system is set.
+Cache information are available when a cache system is set.

 ## Cache system